top of page

 She has always written short stories, memoirs, and reflections.
 So when she "met" an ancestor through a genealogy report, she knew she had to tell her story and embarked on a journey of extensive research and writing to bring it to life.
 When I Dream, I Dream of Rain is her literary debut.

 Julie resides in the Boston area.
-When she is not writing or painting, her heart will always be by the sea enjoying a nice glass of Sancerre with her feet in the sand watching the sunset, swimming, paddle boarding, kayaking, spending time with her husband, and laughing with her hysterically funny boys, walking their dog Ripley, at barre or pilates, experimenting with her chef's hat, and reading anything that makes her laugh or cry (sometimes at the same time.)
+When she is not writing or painting, her heart will always be by the sea enjoying a nice glass of Sancerre with her feet in the sand watching the sunset, swimming, paddle boarding, kayaking, laughing with her hysterically funny boys, walking their scruffy rescue dog Ripley, at barre or pilates, experimenting with her chef's hat, and reading anything that makes her laugh or cry (sometimes at the same time.)

 From the writer: